 A failure to IVF is no more a limitation.
 The donor egg IVF technique will allow an infertile woman with abnormally functioning ovaries to give birth to her child.
 This technique includes fertilization of the egg of another woman and the sperm of the intended father unless the sperm donor is not involved.
-Then the fused egg and sperm (embryo) is implanted into the intended woman’s uterus.
-The major drawback is there will be no genetic relation between intended mother and child.
+Then the fused egg and sperm (embryo) are implanted into the intended woman’s uterus.
+The major drawback is there will be no genetic relation between the intended mother and child.

 Older women (over 40) are using the donor egg technique more frequently.
 In 2010, about 11% of all assisted reproduction techniques used donor eggs with the highest success rate among all.

 Following are a few conditions that may demand donor egg IVF.